 Despite easy availability of fast food today, no consistent correlation between BMI and geographical access to such food has been found in a 30-year study (8).
 There was a weak correlation for women, showing every increase in 1-km distance from a fast-food restaurant, an average women had about 1 lbs lower weight (8).
 No such correlation was found among men.

 Genetics play a major role in weight gain and management (9, 110), however, diet composition has an important role (11) to maintain it.
 CDC has several good recommendations on the strategies for maintaining a healthy weight.

-Increased weight can reflect in BMI, waist circumference/size, waist-to-hip ratio or fat around the neck.
-Each of these factors independently show correlations to certain risks.
+Increase in weight can reflect in BMI, waist circumference/size, waist-to-hip ratio or fat around the neck.
+In fact, each of these factors independently correlate to certain risks.

 Waist circumference and waist-to-hip ratio have been shown as better predictors of risks of death from heart disease and cardiovascular disease (12).
 High waist-to-hip ratio–in combination with hypertension (above 140/90 mmHg)–has been shown to affect cognitive decline (13).
 Extra fat around waist has been associated with smaller brains in middle-aged men and women (14).

 In general, waist circumference seems to be a better predictor of health than waist-to-hip ratio (32).
 In a study of over 50,000 men, waist circumference directly associated with the risk of diabetes in the top 20% cases.
 The number was about 5% for waist-to-hip ratio (15).

 In another study, fat around the neck has been shown to increase the risk of diabetes (16).